TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **8.0**: browser extension release. bug fixes and improvements. new feature: move settings button into the YouTube guide, load transcript manually, dark and light mode support for Color Code Videos
 - **7.19**: adjustments for the latest YouTube changes
 - **7.18**: adjustments for the latest YouTube changes; new feature: Hide "Latest YouTube posts" on the Home Page
 - **7.17**: adjustments for the latest YouTube changes; new feature: Hide "YouTube Playables" on the Home Page